5 Tucson Holiday Events Not to be Missed

 Location: 2200 E Elm St, Tucson, AZ 85719

 Downtown Parade of Lights – 2017 marked the 23rd anniversary of this festive celebration held annually in downtown Tucson.
 A number of really decked out vehicles and floats light up the dark streets downtown.
 It’s free, cheerful, and full of holiday spirit, so check it out if you happen to be in town.

 Oro Valley Festival of the Arts & Tree Lighting ceremony – Oro Valley puts on a unique holiday celebration which includes one of Southern Arizona’s largest art shows.
-New visitors will love strolling path the booths lined with all sorts of unique Southwestern inspired art.
-Although I myself got tired of the same repetitive Southwestern style art fairs weekend after weekend, new visitors should appreciate the eclectic offerings.
+New visitors will love strolling shopping for all sorts of eclectic Southwestern crafts.
 Festive entertainment is also part of the lineup during the 3 day festival.
-The Oro Valley tree is not all that big and oddly located in a Strip mall, however, as one of the few Christmas trees in the Tucson area, it’s wroth a look.

 Note: The light displays at Tohono Chul Gardens and the Tucson Botanical Gardens are both very popular.
 In my opinion, they are both overpriced.
 Nevertheless, Tohono Chul is home to a great little bistro with excellent cuisine and a beautiful setting amidst the trees in the courtyard.
 Come for breakfast – skip the light show.
 The options listed above are definitely more impressive!